-No loading jobs, queries, or REST requests are running on the new node or the cluster.
+No loading jobs, queries, or REST requests are running on the original or the expansion target.

 Obtain a few key measures for the state of your data before the expansion, such as vertex counts/edge counts or certain query results.
 This will be useful in verifying data integrity after the expansion completes.

 If the original cluster is a single node installation, make sure the IP used is not a local loopback address such as 127.0.0.1.

 If you have ever run a schema change job to delete a vertex attribute or edge attribute, cluster expansion may lead to issues reading attributes of that vertex or edge type.
 Prior to expansion, run the following command as the TigerGraph Linux user on your instance to check if you can proceed safely.
 Make sure all TigerGraph services are running when you run the script:

 If the script returns "Proceed with expansion", you can proceed with cluster expansion.
 If you see "Contact support", do not proceed with the expansion, and contact TigerGraph support to for assistance.

 Before running any commands to expand a cluster, make sure you have a clear idea of how the new cluster should be distributed.
 You should have the following information:

 The new replication factor of the cluster

 The IP addresses of the new nodes to be added to the cluster

 gadmin cluster expand command like below.
 If the expansion involves changing the replication factor, use the